Skip to content

 Compassionate Pedagogies in a Pandemic: Reflections from Latina Scholars

-June 17, 2020Leisy J. Abrego, Andrea Gómez Cervantes, Briceida Hernandez-Toledo, Leigh-Anna Hidalgo, Lucia P. Leon, Joanna B. Perez and Iris M. Ramirez COVID-19, In Academia Leave a comment
+June 17, 2020Leisy J. Abrego, Andrea Gómez Cervantes, Briceida Hernandez-Toledo, Leigh-Anna Hidalgo, Lucia P. Leon, Joanna B. Perez and Iris M. Ramirez COVID-19 Series, Higher Education, In Academia, Special Series Leave a comment

 In the midst of the current global pandemic, we have read wide-ranging advice about how to maintain our professionalism in